audreynaila/audreynaila/README.md

 # 👩🏻‍💻 About Me

 Hello!
-I am a Computer Science student passionate about Data Science, Machine Learning, and UI/UX Design.
+I am a Computer Science student passionate about Data and Machine Learning.
 I enjoy collecting, analyzing, and visualizing data to derive insights and build models for real-world problems.
 Skilled in Python, Java, SQL, TensorFlow, scikit-learn, Pandas, and NumPy, I also have experience in UI/UX design with Figma and Adobe XD.
 Proficient in PostgreSQL, MySQL, Git, GitHub, Google Cloud Platform, and Docker, I am eager to learn and tackle new challenges through continuous project work.

 # 🌐 Social